Can I bring my dog?

 Yes indeed! although we don’t provide specific facilities for the very young.
 We insist that children are supervised at all times as we have hazards including farm animals and watercourses.
-We have lots of self guided activities for kids such as den building, damming the stream, exploring the nature trail plus lots of games and activities in our campers’ barn.
-We also run activities and workshops either just for kids (young kids to be accompanied by adult or older sibling) or for the whole family.
+We encourage you to go and explore the nature trail plus the use of our campers’ barn (please accompany children in the barn).

 Are there disabled facilities?

 The site is not suitable for wheelchair users.
 The ground in places is uneven and sloping and rocky or wet and there are rustic footbridges to cross the watercourses.
 There are also wooden steps up to the toilet.
 It depends on the type and severity of the disability whether someone could manage.
 Please contact us to discuss further.

 Nope.
 Hot showers with soap and shampoo are free to use but we do ask that you are not wasteful with water – try our 4 minute shower challenge!

 Quite the opposite.
 When the little burner is lit it heats up to T-shirt temperature in 10 minutes.
 With all the insulation it stays warm well after the burner goes out.

 Are there lots of trains and are they noisy?